pguse/ics4u-2019-2020/exercises/05-sorting/README.md

 ### The Selection Sort \(algorithm\)
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=f8hXR_Hvybo " target="_blank"><img align="right" src="http://img.youtube.com/vi/f8hXR_Hvybo/0.jpg" alt="Selection Sort" width="240" height="180" border="10" /></a>

 The selection sort involves scanning the array from the beginning to find the position of the **minimum** value, then placing the minimum value at the beginning of the array, by **swapping** the two values.
 This is **repeated** now starting at the next position in the array.
 Find the **minimum** value in the remainder of the list and swap the two values.
 Repeat until you have passed through the entire array.
+Click on the image ***(at right)*** to watch a video explaining the selection sort.

 After the first pass through the array the **minimum** value found will be **-17**.
 The C# code to find the **index** of the **minimum** value in the array is